A is for Alphabet

 Here’s the DT creation that I’ve made:

-I love to do embossing on my cards and I know it’s a favorite for many!
+I love to do embossing on my cards, and I know it’s a favorite for many!
 I’ve decided to do a “Letterpress Embossing” technique and inked up an embossing folder to achieve the effect on my orange layer panel.
 The raised areas stay white on the white cardstock.

 For the two corners, I’ve taken a Simon Says Stamp Garden Greetings stamp set and gold heat embossed the floral spray image.
 I’ve also used the same gold embossing for the “sending hugs” sentiment strip as well as the “Get Well Soon” sentiment over the shimmer vellum which was cut from a stitched circle die.
 I added some gold sequins over it.